Frequently Asked Questions about Using the HPC Cluster

-For more information, see the Temporary Disk Space page.
+For more information, see the Working File System page.

 How do I specify which account to submit a job to?

-#PBS -A account_id, where account_id is your account name of the form lc_xxx.
+where <account_id> is your account name of the form lc_xxx.

 How do I report a problem with a job submission?